 Note: The presence of liquids between the Nymi Band and Bluetooth adapter negatively affects the Bluetooth signal quality.
 This includes beverages and the human body.
-If Bluetooth (BLE) taps behave unexpectedly, consider another placement for the Bluetooth adapter, or edit the Nymi Bluetooth Endpoint configuration file to adjust the signal strength thresholds to perform a BLE tap (see Edit the nbe.toml File in the Nymi Connected Worker Platform-Administration Guide).
+If Bluetooth (BLE) taps behave unexpectedly, consider another placement for the Bluetooth adapter, or edit the Nymi Bluetooth Endpoint configuration file to adjust the signal strength thresholds to perform a BLE tap.